Likon69/HonorBuddy-2.0.0.5999-WoW-4.3.4/README.md

 # Contributors
 RCorsair (My help to set up this version and fix the bugs.)
 MausFarm (My help with the information about xml.)
+Mullz (Fixed 2 CR)

 Many thanks to the developer of the Honorbuddy content.
 Your profiles and plugins are always very useful.
-Kickazz006, Akna, Brodie, Cava, Vitalic, Twist etc.
+Kickazz006, Akna, Brodie, Cava, Vitalic, Twist, Echo, etc.